 But while we wait for stocks to be replenished, here’s everything you need to know about the Nvidia GeForce RTX 3080.

 Nvidia RTX 3080 release date

-The graphics card has officially gone on sale at most major retailers, though it's selling out fast.
+The graphics card has officially gone on sale at most major retailers, though it's now mostly sold out.
 Check below for the latest availability.

 Nvidia RTX 3090, 3080 and 3070 specs

 |Nvidia RTX 3090||Nvidia RTX 3080||Nvidia RTX 3070|